SegLCDLib

 Protocol:

-2. Send 9-bit command/address
+2. Send command/address prefix

-3. Send data bits MSB first
+3. Send data bits MSB first through transport

 VK0192 (3-Wire Serial, Advanced)